Defflix/SCInsta/README.md

-# SCInsta (Focus)
+# Distractionless SCInsta
-A feature-rich tweak for Instagram on iOS!\
+A feature-rich tweak for Instagram, with added focus features, on iOS!\
-SCInsta fork with VLBHInsta's Focus features\
-`Version v0.5.0` | `Tested on Instagram v338.1.0`
+`Version v0.5.0d` | `Tested on Instagram v338.1.0`

 ---

 > [!NOTE]
-> ❓ &nbsp;If you have any questions or need help with the tweak, visit the [Discussions](https://github.com/SoCuul/SCInsta/discussions) tab
+> ❗️&nbsp;This is an SCInsta fork with VLBHInsta's focus features.
+I'm an absolute beginner when it comes to programming, so if you encounter any issues (besides issues with the features added in this fork), report them to the [original SCInsta repo](https://github.com/SoCuul/SCInsta).\
 >
+> ❓ &nbsp;If you have any questions or need help with the tweak, visit the [Discussions](https://github.com/Defflix/SCInsta/discussions) tab
+>
-> ✨ &nbsp;If you have a feature request, [click here](https://github.com/SoCuul/SCInsta/issues/new?labels=enhancement&title=feat:%20replace%20this%20text%20with%20your%20feature%20request)\
+> ✨ &nbsp;If you have a feature request, [click here](https://github.com/SoCuul/SCInsta/issues/new?labels=enhancement&title=feat:%20replace%20this%20text%20with%20your%20feature%20request) (original SCInsta repo)\
-> 🐛 &nbsp;If you have a bug report, [click here](https://github.com/SoCuul/SCInsta/issues/new?labels=bug&title=bug:%20replace%20this%20with%20a%20summary%20of%20the%20issue%20you're%20experiencing)
+> 🐛 &nbsp;If you have a bug report, [click here](https://github.com/SoCuul/SCInsta/issues/new?labels=bug&title=bug:%20replace%20this%20with%20a%20summary%20of%20the%20issue%20you're%20experiencing) (original SCInsta repo)
 >

 ---